A Community of Dynamic, Confident and Caring Learners

+Marsiling Secondary School is implementing Full Subject-Based Banding from 2022.
 We aim to seed the skills and dispositions of confident learners and develop caring individuals with a heart for the society.
 We pride ourselves on providing a holistic education that develops our students into respectful, responsible and resilient individuals.
-The school adopts a whole-school approach towards student development with ‘every educator, a character builder and a discipline teacher’.
-Our staff subscribes to the guiding principle of ‘High Expectations, High Care’ to shape the daily interactions between teachers and students.
+MSS adopts a whole-school positive discipline approach towards developing all Marsilians.
+“G.R.I.T” meaning Growth, Resourcefulness, Innovation and Tenacity, serves as a guide to shape our school culture.
 Our literacy and numeracy programmes strengthen the foundations of our weaker students and stretch the more able ones.
 We are also committed to staff professional development to ensure that our staff members are competent in helping students experience success in both the academic and non-academic domains.
 There is a strong and pervasive ethos of care and our students feel that the school is a safe environment for learning and growth.

-ADDITIONAL MATHEMATICS, ART, ART NA LEVEL, ART NT LEVEL, BASIC CHINESE, BASIC MALAY, BASIC TAMIL, CHEMISTRY, CHINESE, CHINESE B, CHINESE N(A), COMPUTER APPLICATIONS, DESIGN & TECHNOLOGY, ELEMENTS OF BUSINESS SKILLS, ENGLISH LANGUAGE, ENGLISH LANGUAGE (SYLL A), ENGLISH LANGUAGE (SYLL T), FOOD & NUTRITION, FOOD AND CONSUMER EDUCATION, GEOGRAPHY, HIGHER CHINESE, HIGHER TAMIL, HISTORY, HUMANITIES (SS, GEOGRAPHY), HUMANITIES (SS, HISTORY), HUMANITIES (SS, LIT IN ENGLISH), LITERATURE(E), MALAY, MALAY B, MALAY N(A), MATHEMATICS, MATHEMATICS (SYLLABUS A), MATHEMATICS (SYLLABUS T), MUSIC, MUSIC NT LEVEL, PHYSICAL EDUCATION, PHYSICS, PRINCIPLES OF ACCOUNTS, RETAIL OPERATIONS, SCIENCE, SCIENCE (CHEM, BIO), SCIENCE (PHY, CHEM), SCIENCE (SYLL T), SOCIAL STUDIES N(T), TAMIL, TAMIL B, TAMIL N(A)
+ADDITIONAL MATHEMATICS, ART, BASIC CHINESE LANGUAGE, BASIC MALAY LANGUAGE, BASIC TAMIL LANGUAGE, CHEMISTRY, CHINESE LANGUAGE, CHINESE LANGUAGE SYLLABUS B, COMPUTER APPLICATIONS, DESIGN & TECHNOLOGY.
+ELEMENTS OF BUSINESS SKILLS.
+ENGLISH LANGUAGE, FOOD & CONSUMER EDUCATION, FOOD & NUTRITION, GEOGRAPHY.
+HIGHER CHINESE LANGUAGE, HIGHER TAMIL LANGUAGE, HISTORY, HUMANITIES (SS, GEOGRAPHY), HUMANITIES (SS, HISTORY), HUMANITIES (SS.
+LITERATURE IN ENGLISH), LITERATURE IN ENGLISH, MALAY LANGUAGE, MALAY LANGUAGE SYLLABUS B, MATHEMATICS, MUSIC PHYSICAL EDUCATION, PHYSICS, PRINCIPLES OF ACCOUNTS, RETAIL OPERATIONS, SCIENCE, SCIENCE (CHEM, BIO), SCIENCE (PHY, CHEM), SOCIAL STUDIES, TAMIL LANGUAGE, TAMIL LANGUAGE SYLLABUS B

 Special Student Development Programmes Offered